Title

 Minnesota rules and statutes outline regulations for licensed child care centers, including:

-Three children playing with recorders
+Young children playing recorders in a classroom

 Resources for providers